-^{} Statement of Energy Design Intent will be submitted after the Energy Modeling deliverables are approved
+\\ Statement of Energy Design Intent will be submitted after the Energy Modeling Submittal Package is approved

-Ш Site Inspection Request Form (Attachment D) NYSERDA's website ENERGY STAR MFHR Photo Template EPA ENERGY STAR MFHR Testing & Verification Worksheets EPA Buildings Department's final New Building approval of Architectural, Mechanical, and Plumbing plans (if not previously submitted) Permitting office that approved the Construction Documents
+Site Inspection Request Form (Attachment D) NYSERDA's website ENERGY STAR MFHR Photo Template EPA ENERGY STAR MFHR Testing & Verification Worksheets EPA Buildings Department's final New Building approval of Architectural, Mechanical, and Plumbing plans (if not previously submitted) Permitting office that approved the Construction Documents

-The third NYSERDA incentive is available to the Applicant when the project construction is complete, and NYSERDA has approved the As-Built Deliverable and Data Release Authorization Forms (DRAFs).
-These deliverables must show that the project meets or exceeds the performance target specified in its approved performance tier and meets the requirements of the ENERGY STAR MFHR Performance Path Prerequisites.
-If the project does not meet the performance target, the Primary Energy Consultant must contact NYSERDA prior to submittal.
+The third NYSERDA incentive is available to the Applicant when the project construction is complete, and NYSERDA has approved the As-Built Submittal Package and Data Release Authorization Forms (DRAFs).
+This submittal package must show that the project meets or exceeds the performance target specified in its approved performance tier and meets the requirements of the ENERGY STAR MFHR Performance Path Prerequisites.
+If the project does not meet the performance target, the Primary Energy Consultant must contact the NYSERDA-designated liaison prior to submittal.

-The Primary Energy Consultant must work with the Applicant to determine whether to submit Tenant DRAFs (Attachment F) or to follow the alternative process to allow NYSERDA to access the utility consumption information directly.
+The Primary Energy Consultant must work with the Applicant to determine whether to submit Tenant DRAFs (Attachment F) or to follow the alternative process to allow the NYSERDA-designated liaison to access the utility consumption information directly.

 - DRAFs: All projects are eligible to follow the DRAF process.
 The Applicant must submit the Owner DRAF (Attachment E), which must include utility information for all common areas of the building, and Tenant DRAFs (Attachment F), which must include utility information for a representative sample of apartments.
 The apartment sample shall consist of at least 10 percent of the apartments with no fewer than five apartments.
 Of the 10 percent sample, at least one of each apartment type (e.g. studio, 1 bedroom, large 1 bedroom) must be represented.
-Additionally, a list of all apartment numbers and their corresponding apartment type (e.g. studio, large 1 bedroom) must be provided. - As an alternative to submitting the Tenant DRAFs (Attachment F) and associated list of apartments, the Applicant must complete and sign the utility's Letter of Authorization, complete the application tab of the utility's Aggregated Consumption Data Request form (if applicable), compile all documents listed in the appropriate table below, and submit through the NYSERDA portal r.
+Additionally, a list of all apartment numbers and their corresponding apartment type (e.g. studio, large 1 bedroom) must be provided. - As an alternative to submitting the Tenant DRAFs (Attachment F) and associated list of apartments, the Applicant must complete and sign the utility's Letter of Authorization, complete the application tab of the utility's Aggregated Consumption Data Request form (if applicable), compile all documents listed in the appropriate table below, and submit in the portal to the NYSERDA Project Manager and Project Coordinator.
 All data is kept strictly confidential and only used to estimate the energy performance of the whole building, not of individual apartments.
 To be eligible to follow this approach, the project's electric and/or gas utility must provide aggregated data.

-As-Built Performance Path Calculator EPA ENERGY STAR MFHR Photo Template EPA ENERGY STAR MFHR Testing & Verification Worksheets EPA As-built Energy Modeling files Primary Energy Consultant created documents Proof of review and approval by MRO EPA-recognized MRO
+As-Built Performance Path Calculator EPA ENERGY STAR MFHR Photo Template EPA ENERGY STAR MFHR Testing & Verification Worksheets EPA Modeling files Primary Energy Consultant created documents

-^{}For eQUEST models, please submit the .inp, .pd2, and .prd files
+\For eQUEST models, please submit the .inp, .pd2, and .prd files